nico1509/f-blog/README.md

 ## Setup

-Copy the plugin into your WordPress Plugin directory and enable it in the Admin Dashboard.
+Do a `composer install` to [generate the autoloader](https://getcomposer.org/doc/01-basic-usage.md#autoloading), then copy the plugin into your WordPress Plugin directory and enable it in the Admin Dashboard.
 Then you can configure your Page-ID and Token in the menu.
 See http://developer.facebook.com/ for more information.

 ## Cron